steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### Commit Notes
 Introduce Mesh3d class to support THREE Mesh creation.
 #### Short Term

-    Convert test data.
-    Rebuild test databases.
-    Remove RAW references.
+    Modify the Solver to return a mesh based on the gradient field for visualization.

+    Implement Gaussian smoothing for the base (low frequency) mesh using Sigma1 (SigmaLow?).
+    3D Surface Visualization
+        https://jakevdp.github.io/PythonDataScienceHandbook/04.12-three-dimensional-plotting.html

     Review typing module and Python types.
+    Adopt a standard for representing Python vectors.
     GenerateDepthBufferAsync is not implemented.
         Why is this generated the first time (requires a Camera change)?

-    3D Surface Visualization
-        https://jakevdp.github.io/PythonDataScienceHandbook/04.12-three-dimensional-plotting.html

-    Implement Gaussian smoothing for the base (low frequency) mesh using Sigma1 (SigmaLow?).
-    Modify the Solver to return a mesh based on the gradient field for visualization.
-    Adopt a standard for representing Python vectors.

 Update database schema diagram.  ****